Alexis Texas: Music

 In 2021, Texas played as a dancer in a music video for "Tehran, Tokyo" by Iranian pop/hip-hop musician Sasy.
-The music video features actresses, including Texas, gyrating atop cars and inside bars.
-This clip racked up about 18 million views within one week, and has also been criticized by Iranians for exposing Sasy's fans to porn.

 Social media and evolving career

 In her 2018 book Female Genital Cosmetic Surgery, gender studies scholar Camille Nurka described Texas as "one of the most successful porn stars of the last decade".
 The same year, in the song "Yacht Club" on the album Nuthin' 2 Prove, rapper Lil Yachty included her as a pop culture reference.
 Texas directed Kleio Valentien, Jenna Foxx, Sammie Six, Dava Foxx, Jayde Cole, Ana Foxxx, and Zoey Monroe in the 2019 Elegant Angel release Alexis Texas: Lesbian House Party.
 Las Vegas Weekly observed in 2019 that Texas was a sought-after guest and "perennially popular" at the annual AVN Adult Entertainment Expo.
-In his 2020 book Human Resource Management in the Pornography Industry author David M. Kopp noted Texas was one of "the most popular porn performers", according to her large following on Instagram – 3.8 million followers.
-In 2020, Texas said she had not filmed any new adult scenes for four years, focusing instead on evolving her career and her podcast, Private Talk With Alexis Texas.
+In his 2020 book Human Resource Management in the Pornography Industry author David M. Kopp noted Texas was one of "the most popular porn performers", according to her large following on Instagram – 6 million followers.
 She released her podcast via Apple Podcasts, YouTube, and Podbay.fm.
 Texas interviewed singer-songwriter and record producer Ne-Yo on her podcast in February 2020.
+Texas made her return to porn by filming her first ever on-screen interracial scene with performer Dredd in 2023.